liuning0820/liuning0820.github.io/_posts/2019-03-04-the-devops-handbook-reading-notes.md

 * Blameless post-mortems
 * Controlled introduction of failures into production to create opportunities to practice.
 Injecting faults into the production environment (such as Chaos Monkey) is one way we can increase our resilience.
 * Game Day 演练日

+### Chapter 20: Convert Local Discoveries into Global Improvements

+Propagation of expertise and knowledge to rapidly enable and accumulate organizational learing.

+* ChatOps Tools: Hubot, Slack, MS Team instead of Lync and Outlook
+* Create a single, shared source code repository for entire organizaiton.